Skip to main content

 note

 In this example, we are exposing the Next.js app at /next and the Node.js app at /node.
 You can change the paths to suit your needs.
-Make sure to alter the basePath in web/next/watt.json and the prefix in web/composer/platformatic.json accordingly.
+Make sure to alter the basePath in web/next/watt.json and the prefix in web/composer/platformatic.json accordingly if you customize it.

 fetch the data from the Node.js app in the Next.js app